- Who designed the Tennessee state flag and when was it adopted?

 This is the meaning for each part.
 The flag features three stars representing the grand divisions of the state: East, Middle and West.
 The stars lie on the endless circle of the blue field, the symbol being three bound together in one, an indissoluble trinity bound together by an unending white band.
 The flag’s large field is crimson.
 The final blue bar relieves the sameness of the crimson field and prevents the flag from showing too much crimson when hanging limp.
 The grand divisions of the state are as follows: East Tennessee is defined by the Great Smoky Mountings, the Cumberland Plateau and the narrow valleys and hills that contain many forests; Middle Tennessee is known as “bluegrass country” due to its rolling landscape.
 Due to the path of the Tennessee River, Middle Tennessee is ideal for raising livestock and dairy farming and is also known for its fine horses and mules; West Tennessee is where most of the state’s cotton is grown, and between the Tennessee and Mississippi Rivers, is rich river-bottom land.

 Where can I buy a Tennessee state flag for sale?

-To buy the best Flag that has bright, beautiful colors and is also sturdy, just click the Flag link above to get them for sale from Star Spangled Flags.
+To buy the best Tennessee flag that has bright, beautiful colors and is also sturdy, order your own now from Star Spangled Flags.
 Our flags hold up strong against the elements and are treated with a UV protectant against the bright sunlight.
 They are 100% made in the U.S.A. and come with a customer satisfaction guarantee and they also provide free shipping!

 How am I supposed to fly my Tennessee state flag along with my American flag?